Digital Photo Plan for Success

 semester is Jan-May).
 Once your fee has been paid you will turn in one copy of your receipt to Mr. Adney.

-• Pen & pencil for sketches and note taking.
+• A pen & pencil for sketches and note taking.
 Erasable pens, white out,

 or white out correction tape may be used to cover note taking mistakes.

-• Flash Drive.
+• A Flash Drive (Optional).
 Students using flash drives will be able to

 save and open assignments quicker and will have privacy of your artwork.
 Students without a flash drive will be saving their artwork to the school’s network.